diogotcorreia/master-thesis/docs/proposal/proposal.typ

 // [What method will be used for answering the research question, e.g.,
 // how will observations be collected and conclusions drawn?]

+This research will be an empirical study, where the developed tool will be first tested against a set of artificial benchmarks and then ran on top Python libraries and applications.
+This results will then be used to draw conclusions inductively and generalize to the entire Python ecosystem.

 = Background of the Student
 // [Describe the knowledge (courses and/or experiences) you have that
 // makes this an appropriate project for you.]